To Russia, With Love: The Significance of June 9 Trump Tower Meeting Is Information Passed TO Putin From Trump Campaign

 By just calling it “a movie,” NPR obscures that this was a carefully crafted Kremlin hit piece aimed at smearing those who exposed Russia’s massive corruption, including the dead Sergei Magnitsky, and several others who championed the passage of Magnitsky Law sanctions in the US Congress.
-Such “documentaries” and “exposes” are quite common in Russia, whose state-run media is known to present false and even doctored information in order to discredit Kremlin critics.
+Such “documentaries” and “exposés” are quite common in Russia, whose state-run media is known to present false reports and often doctored images in order to discredit Kremlin critics.

 The NPR story then follows its misleadingly simplistic characterization of “a movie” with a single statement “It offers the Russian government’s version of events and claims that Magnitsky was not mistreated by Russian authorities” [emphasis added].

-Is it responsible journalism to merely state a film “offers the Russian government’s version of events” when the Russian government’s version of events is widely considered by most independent journalists to be a sophisticated fabrication — part of an aggressive international disinformation campaign that seeks to recast a truly horrific set of criminal events involving mass corruption, fraud, torture, and state murder — and a blatant propaganda narrative that turns the truth on its head and blames the victims?
+Is it responsible journalism to merely state a film “offers the Russian government’s version of events” when the Russian government’s side of the story is widely considered by most independent journalists to be a sophisticated fabrication — part of an aggressive international disinformation campaign that seeks to recast a truly horrific set of criminal events involving mass corruption, fraud, torture, and state murder — and a blatant propaganda narrative that turns the truth on its head and blames the victims?

 I don’t think so.
 It would not have taken too much effort for NPR to add the adjective “controversial” to “a movie.”
-Nor would it have been difficult to add a phrase or two to that solitary sentence, something indicating that the Russian government’s “version of events” has been widely criticized, refuted by credible evidence, that Russia’s “version of events” may itself be part of a larger disinformation campaign to cover up substantial wrongdoing, not unlike the massive disinformation campaign Russia waged in America to help elect Donald Trump, the catastrophic consequences of which we are coping with as we speak.
+Nor would it have been difficult to add a phrase or two to that solitary sentence, something indicating that the Russian government’s “version of events” has been widely criticized, refuted by credible evidence, that Russia’s “side of the story” may itself be part of a wider disinformation campaign to cover up substantial wrongdoing, not unlike the massive disinformation campaign Russia waged in America to help elect Donald Trump, the catastrophic consequences of which we are coping with as we speak.